cometbft/cometbft/docs/qa/v034/CometBFT.md

 ### Consensus Rounds per Height

-For reference, this is the baseline plot.
+The following graphs show the rounds needed to complete each height and agree on a block.

+A value of `0` shows that only one round was required (with id `0`), and a value of `1` shows that two rounds were required.

+#### Baseline
 We can see that round 1 is reached with a certain frequency.

 ![rounds](./img/baseline/rounds.png)